TechFusionMasters/DelegatR/README.md

-# MediatorKit
+# DelegatR

-MediatorKit is a minimal, in-process mediator for .NET.
+DelegatR is a minimal, in-process mediator for .NET.

 It provides a small set of contracts plus a single default runtime `Mediator` implementation that can dispatch requests and publish notifications.
 Resolution is **DI-agnostic** via a `ServiceFactory` delegate.